 Proposals can be for any amount up to $8,000; 25% of the proposed budget must be funded through Department cost-share.
 All funds requested must be clearly justified in a detailed budget.
 Funds can be used for transportation, lodging, per diem, course/workshop fees, supplies/consumables while at a partner institution, etc. Salary is not an allowable expense.

-Faculty members may submit applications on a rolling basis.
-Applications must include the following:
+Applications may be submitted on a rolling basis and must include the following:

-- Summary of the PI’s current research program and how this Skill Enhancement Award experience will advance their scholarship in the near and long-term (1-page max)
+- Summary of the Principal Investigator’s current research program and how this Skill Enhancement Award experience will advance their scholarship in the near and long-term (1-page max)

 - Current CV